nrodear/AppCalculater-ui/README.md

 Calulater sample with different type of calc´s

-req:
-AppCalculater-ui
-CalcLib
+req prj: AppCalculater-ui and CalcLib

-2 demos
-BasicCalc
-StandardCalc
+2 demo impl: BasicCalc or StandardCalc